th4t-gi/coronado-bot/README.md

-# coronado-bot
+# Coronado Bot

-A discord bot for the Coronado Discord
+A Discord bot for the (unoffical) Coronado Discord server